zephyrproject-rtos/zephyr/doc/collaboration/documentation/code_blocks.rst

 written directly in the documentation or included from a source file.
 Use these guidelines to insert code blocks to your documentation:

-* Include code examples from a source file .
-Only write the code example directly into the documentation if the example is less than 10 lines long or not part of the code base of the Zephyr Kernel.
+* Include code examples from a source file.
+Only write the code example directly into the documentation if the example is fewer than 10 lines long or not part of the code base of the Zephyr Kernel.

 * Use the ``:lineos:`` option of the directives to add line numbers to your example if it is larger than 12 lines.

-* Specify the programing language of your example.
-Not only will it add syntax highlighting but it also allows the reader to identify code efficiently.
+* Specify the programming language of your example.
+It will add syntax highlighting, and also allows the reader to identify code efficiently.
 Use bash for console commands, asm for assembly code and c for C code.

 * Treat all console commands that a user must use as code examples.